DormanLab/AmpliCI/daumi.md

 	The input of this command is the FASTQ file with UMIs only from [preparing data](#input).
 	The output of this command are the found UMIs in `FILENAME.umi.fa` and the clusterings, among other information, in `FILENAME.umi.out`.
 	You will need both files moving forward.
+	This command can fail if there is no replication in the UMIs.
+	If your data falls in this scenario then UMI-based deduplication will fail (or you have misidentified the UMIs).

 	An example (from the ```src``` directory):